sgallagher/libmodulemd-2.0-api/Modulemd.Defaults.md

 ## Properties

 __version__: (ro) (uint64) The metadata version of this Defaults object.
 Defaults to the highest-supported version if not specified at object construction.
-Cannot be changed after object construction.
+Cannot be changed after object construction except through the upgrade() routine.

 __module_name__: (ro) (string) The name of the module to which these defaults apply.